informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 ### 6. Iframe

 This is not part of commonMark specification and it will result in a [block](#inline-vs-block).
 You have to follow the syntax completely (notice the newline in the closing tag).
+A list of terms used to describe how iframes can be styled are as follows:
+ - `height` and `width` - both can be defined as attributes for the iframe
+ - `style` - the property used to attach CSS styles directly to the iframe
+   - `min-height`, `min-width`, `max-height`, and `max-width` (and other CSS properties) are defined in this attribute
+ - `class` - the property used to attach a class to the iframe
+   - the `chaise-autofill` class will set the appropriate values for height and width based on the user's browser
+   - CAUTION: using `chaise-autofill` will ignore the set `height` or `width`
+ - cell - the `<td>` element that iframe is contained in

 Some best practices for creating responsive or specifically sized iframes are as follows:
  - Fixed iframe dimensions:
    - Specify iframe width and iframe height using `width` and `height`
  - Responsive iframe dimensions:
    - To expand the iframe width to browser width, attach the `chaise-autofill` class and define `min-width` on the iframe as part of the `style`.
-     - `chaise-autofill` will set the appropriate values for height and width based on the user's browser
-       - CAUTION: using `chaise-autofill` will ignore the set `width` or `height`
      - If browser width is less than the cell's width (or max width), a scrollbar will be present in the cell itself to scroll left/right to see the rest of the content.
    - To expand the iframe height to the cell height, attach the `chaise-autofill` class.
      - Specify `min-height` to initialize the iframe height with the min height value without removing the responsiveness from `chaise-autofill`
      - Defining `max-height` on the iframe will limit the responsiveness from continually stretching the iframe
-       - NOTE: This occurs because of apps that were made to be responsive in their own viewport.
  - Other cases:
    - For iframes that are accompanied by a potentially long caption, define `min-height` on the iframe to ensure the cell resizes to fit all of the caption and the iframe.
-     - Limiting the cell's height with max height isn't needed since the cell will auto resize to accommodate the long caption and the defined iframe min height.
-   - If browser height is less than the cell's max height, a scrollbar will be present in the browser page to scroll down to the rest of the content.
    - CSS styles can be applied to the `<td>` element with `id="entity-<column_name>"` to set height/width for the cell

 Some examples of how to apply height and width to iframes and other examples can be found below.

 #### Styling the Iframe

-Without any attributes (eg: height and width)
+##### a.
+Without any attributes
 ```html
 ::: iframe [CAPTION](https://dev.isrd.isi.edu/chaise/search) \n:::